mudasobwa/mudasobwa.github.io/_posts/2013-08-15-collage-directory-preview-with-rmagick.md

 ---
 {% include JB/setup %}

-Just before my last trip I finally decided to issue daily reports.
+Just before my last trip I have finally decided to issue daily reports.
 Not to forget the impressions as well as to share my experiences with friends.
-The scenario I foresaw was: all the day I make photos, than reach the hotel with Wifi internet, pick out a dozen of best views and publish.
+The scenario I foresaw was: all the day I make photos, then reach a hotel with Wifi internet, pick out a dozen of best views and publish.

 It’s worth to mention that I have chosen a jekyll successor, the [ruhoh](http://ruhoh.com) publishing system.
 I only needed a handy script to quickly produce a new blog entry by the directory with today photos.
-Plus I wanted a collage is to be put as a post preview.
+Plus I wanted a collage to be put as a post preview.

 There is an [ImageMagick](http://imagemagick.org) wrapper for Ruby: [RMagick](http://rmagick.rubyforge.org).
-The only problem remained: I still needed to produce collage by hands.
+The only problem remained: I still needed to produce the collage by hands.
 So, I decided to monkeypatch the library.
 Below goes the code of the patch:

 {% highlight ruby %}
 require 'RMagick'